-India Independence Act 1947 was an Act passed by the Parliament of the United Kingdom (UK) that divided the British India into two new independent dominions of India and Pakistan.
+India Independence Act 1947 was an act passed by the Parliament of the United Kingdom (UK) that divided the British India into two new independent dominions of India and Pakistan.
 The Act received the assent of the royal family on July 18, 1947 after which, India came into existence on August 15 and Pakistan on August 14 in the year 1947.

-Background of this Act
+Background of the India Independence Act 1947

 On February 20, 1947, Clement Attlee, the then Prime Minister of the UK, made an announcement that British India would be granted full self-government rights by June 1948.
 He also stated that as soon as the date of the final transfer is confirmed, the future of the princely states will be decided.

 In view of this, Lord Mountbatten formed a plan that was known as 3 June Plan or the Mountbatten Plan.
 The plan included two principles.
 Firstly, the British India would be partitioned and, secondly, the government taking over thereafter would be given dominion status.

 - Partition of the British India into two new and fully sovereign dominions-India and Pakistan with effect from August 15, 1947;